Bibliography

 Since 2013 he studies the viennese piano-forte of Johann Fritz.
 A facsimile (6 octaves, 1816) has been realised in 2019 for Wim Winters.

-His organ atelier restored about 15 historical organs from the 17th to the 19th century, among them Sint-Pieterskerk Turnhout (1662), Zonnegem (1841), Desselgem (1680), Houtem (1710), Borgt (1842), Gontrode (1834), Aaigem (1818), Gijzegem (1776), large Contius organs of Leuven and Wondelgem.
-His instruments can be listened solo on more than 60 Cd recordings.
+His organ atelier restored about 15 historical organs from the 17th to the 19th century, among them Sint-Pieterskerk Turnhout (1662), Zonnegem (1841), Desselgem (1680), Houtem (1710), Borgt (1842), Gontrode (1834), Aaigem (1818), Gijzegem (1776), Aalst (1763).
+His instruments can be listened solo on more than 70 Cd recordings.

-Around 15 organological studies from his hand have been published, among others in the Grove Dictionary of Instruments (Oxford University Press) and Clavichord International.
+Over 15 organological studies from his hand have been published, among others in the Grove Dictionary of Instruments (Oxford University Press) and Clavichord International.

 In 2005 Joris Potvlieghe received the support of IWT (Innovatie door Wetenschap en Technologie) for a study concerning the optimalisation of sound reproduction.
 This lead to the research of the University of Brussels of acoustics and sound vibration.
+He started the company Orator, which is specialised in high-end loudspeakers, valve amplifiers and recording techniques.
+He gave also advise for the ECM recordings on clavichord with Andras Schiff in Abbey Road Studio (London).